cleavr/cleaverdocs/content/guides/laravel.md

 This guide may be minimal as Cleavr makes provisioning servers and deployments for your Laravel apps painless, but we'll point out some features that we've built specifically for Laravel.

-You may choose to use Flash Deploy to provision, create a new site, and deploy your Laravel app in one-fell-swoop.

 However, these instructions will go through the more scenic route.

 ## Step 1: Provision A New Server